 If you must do so, make sure the older cat has places where she can hide away from the kitten.
-When the kitten is young, this could be a place that’s higher up – too high up for the kitten to climb.
-Later on, it could just be a selection of places in which the older cat can find some peace and quiet.
+When the kitten is young, this could be a place that’s higher up—too high up for the kitten to climb.
+Later on, it could just be a selection of places where the older cat can find peace and quiet.

 What to do if your older cat is attacking the kitten

 Have you noticed the older cat trying to bite or otherwise attack the kitten?
-The cats may actually be playing with one another, with the older one displaying its dominance.
+The cats may be playing with one another, with the older one displaying dominance.

-Cats have their pecking order and to some extent, you should allow them to establish the hierarchy.
-If the kitten isn’t too young – she will probably be able to take care of herself.
-However, if you suspect the kitten is in danger, you should step in and remove her from the scene – and then get back to gradually introducing the two felines.
+Cats have their pecking order; to some extent, you should allow them to establish a hierarchy.
+If the kitten isn’t too young, she can probably take care of herself.
+However, if you suspect the kitten is in danger, you should step in and remove her from the scene— and then get back to gradually introducing the two felines.

 Not sure if the cats are playing or fighting?
 Try to record the interaction on video and share it in our cat behavior forums.
 More experienced members will be able to help you determine the type of behavior you’re seeing.

 The most important thing to remember is to remain calm.

 Even if you’re sure you have an actual catfight on your hands, do not shout or punish either one of the cats.
 Doing so will only agitate them further and make them more likely to attack each other in the future.

 Read more on How To Safely Break Up A Cat Fight.

 If you notice a change in the older cat's behavior